markdown-it/markdown-it/support/api_header.md

 4. Rewrite renderer functions.
 5. Use result to call `.render()` or `.renderInline()` method.

+Of cause, you can skip not needed steps, or change sequense.

-Example 1.
-Minimalistic mode with bold, italic and line breaks:
+__Example 1.__ Minimalistic mode with bold, italic and line breaks:

 ```javascript
 var md = require('markdown-it')('zero', { breaks: true })